plan-net/core4/docs/source/job.rst

 As of today, modern Data-Scientists use a variety of python- and R-modules both Open- and Closed-Source to create relevant insights based on multiple sets of data from many different sources.

-Core4-Jobs are for those Data-Scientists and -Engieneers to achive fault-tolerant automatization of all needed steps of creating those insights without having the user think about the underlying software or hardware.
+Core4-Jobs are for those Data-Scientists and -Engineers to achieve fault-tolerant automation of all needed steps of creating those insights without having the user think about the underlying software or hardware.

 core4 takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all this while scaling to the 100ths of servers.